Logon27/GeeroNet/README.md

 ### Initializers

 Currently all initializers used within GeeroNet are from the [initializers](https://jax.readthedocs.io/en/latest/jax.nn.initializers.html) implementation in Jax.
 I may port them over at some point for visibility.
 But for now you can reference and use the Jax documentation for initializers.

+## Geero Rules

+### Input Shapes

+The -1 for the input_shape tuple is a wildcard for the batch size.
+The wildcard was added because the batch size can vary between forward passes after initialization.
+And the actual initialization of the layers is in no way dependent on the actual batch size.

+#### Dense
+input_shape = (input_size,)
+or...
+input_shape = (-1, input_size)

+#### Conv
+The initialization (init_fun) of the Conv layer is not dependent on the batch size.
+It can also be independent of the input_height and input_width, but only if you have a purely convolutional network.
+This is because if you have Dense layers mixed in, the Dense layers need to know the flattened output shape of the Conv layer.
+This is because unlike Conv, the Dense layer IS dependent on the input size.

+input_shape = (-1, input_height, input_width, input_channels)

+ONLY if your network is fully convolutional can you do... input_shape = (-1, -1, -1, input_channels)